masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 ---
 class: split-50
-# Tuples and Bitwidt at compile time
+# Tuples and Bitwidth at compile time

 ### Once the hierarchy is known all the tuples and bitwidth should be known at compile time